swzaken/freetemplates/README.md

 - [**Template-GDPR-Data-Processing-Agreement.docx**](Template-GDPR-Data-Processing-Agreement.docx) - A GDPR data processing agreement template that defines roles, responsibilities, and safeguards for processing personal data, including data subject rights, security measures, sub-processor conditions, international transfers, and audit rights.

-- [**ISO-27001-Suppliers-register.xlsx**](ISO-27001-Suppliers-register.xlsx) - An ISO 27001 suppliers register template to record and assess suppliers, including the documented and practical requirements, and thier assessments, supporting Annex A supplier relationship requirements.
+- [**E9 - Supplier register.xlsx**](E9%20-%20Supplier%20register.xlsx) - An ISO 27001 suppliers register template to record and assess suppliers, including the documented and practical requirements and their assessments, supporting Annex A supplier relationship requirements.

 ## License
 Templates are provided under the Creative Commons license Attribution license.
 You can do the following with the templates: